 To estimate pH stability, samples were incubated in 100 mM potassium phosphate buffer of different pH values at 4°C for 24 h.
 To evaluate the thermal stability, protein samples were incubated at different temperatures in the same buffer at pH 5 for 2 h.
 The residual activity was determined as previously described.

-max values were determined from the Lineweaver-Burk double reciprocal plot of PG activity using PGA as substrates at concentrations between 2.5 mg ml-1 and 10 mg ml-1.
+The Km and Vmax values were determined from the Lineweaver-Burk double reciprocal plot of PG activity using PGA as substrates at concentrations between 2.5 mg ml-1 and 10 mg ml-1.
 The activity was assayed as previously described.

 Cloning of fungal pgc2 genes